vjardin/zephyr-picoprobe-hello/README.md

        picocom -b 115200 /dev/ttyACM0

-2. All five LEDs on the Debug Probe should blink every second.
+2. LEDs D1, D2, D3 should blink on/off every second.
+LEDs D4 and D5
+   should display a smooth breathing effect (fade in/out).

 3. Enable Bonjour messages: